I can bet you a million dollars that most female travelers continuously get slapped with ‘‘who sponsors your travels.”

 My personal experience has always been people assuming that I am dating a wealthy white man.
 These are just but a few of the conversations I’ve recently had with people that triggered this post.

-‘‘Wow.
-You finally oh you have a boyfriend finally.
+‘‘Wow. oh you have a boyfriend finally.
 He’s white.
 Isn’t he?

 I sarcastically affirmed that he’s Italian.